The

 Location

-Beside Gold Coast and north of Near North Side.
+Beside the Gold Coast, it is north of Near North Side.

 Demographics